malachi-iot/j1939/doc/AddressResolution.md

 > Otherwise, behavior is TBD

+#### 1.1.4.
+Transport Rules

+For this address claim PGN in particular, one SHOULD turn off physical transport retry mechanisms and instead schedule a 0-153ms pseudo random delay per retransmission [1.5] 4.4.4.3

 ### 1.2.
 PGN: Request (Address Claim)

 Also known as `Request for Address Claim`.
 Inquires one or all targets for their current SA.